abartov/wimgs/README.md

 3. To NOT download the full/original resolution, but a given width, specify the maximum width using --width:

- wimgs --wiki tr.wikipedia.org --articles my_favorite_turkish_articles.txt --width 800
+ ruby wimgs.rb --wiki tr.wikipedia.org --articles my_favorite_turkish_articles.txt --width 800

 4. To NOT resume an interrupted dump, add the --no-resume (or -r) argument